-Attached to this form is: Generator or synchronous condenser documentation, including the manufacturer's model number or equivalent data as determined by the NYISO, manufacturer's specifications, a block diagram and associated data, and a generator reactive capability data sheet ("D-curve").
-Documentation that demonstrates that the resource(s) listed below have an Automatic Voltage Regulator (AVR), including AVR manufacturer model number, manufacturer's specifications, a voltage regulator block diagram and associated data.
+Attached to this form is Generator or synchronous condenser documentation, including the manufacturer's model number or equivalent data as determined by the NYISO, manufacturer's specifications, a block diagram and associated data, and a generator reactive capability data sheet ("D-curve") Documentation that demonstrates that the resource(s) listed below have automatic voltage controlling equipment, including the equipment's manufacturer model number, manufacturer's specifications, a voltage regulation block diagram and associated data.
+In the case of multiple pieces of equipment working to provide automatic voltage control, please include each piece of equipment on a new line.